-It is worth noting that a DRE often produces a
+It is worth noting that a DRE can often produce a

-This blood test measures the amount of PSA that the prostate gland produces.
+This blood test measures the amount of PSA (prostate-specific antigen) that the prostate gland produces.
 Some of this antigen leaks into the blood and will show up during testing.

 What does the PSA test involve?